Starter Tutorial

 Choose how you want to use EDSL:

-Run surveys remotely on the Expected Parrot server by activating Remote Inference at your Coop account
+Run surveys remotely on the Expected Parrot server by activating Remote Inference at your coop account.

 If you encounter any issues or have questions, please email us at info@expectedparrot.com or post a question at our Discord channel.